Shandong Changxing

 Industry Insights

-Iran 'Combat 3.0' and DOTP Price Volatility: How Strait of Hormuz Tensions Impact Plasticizer Supply Chains
+Iran 'Combat 3.0' & DOTP Price: Strait of Hormuz Impact on Plasticizer Supply

-Iran's "Combat 3.0" threatens to blockade the Strait of Hormuz and sever undersea cables.
-Discover how this geopolitical shock could trigger DOTP price spikes and supply chain disruptions for plasticizer buyers worldwide.
+Iran's 'Combat 3.0' threatens to blockade Hormuz and sever undersea cables.
+Learn how this geopolitical shock could trigger DOTP price spikes of $50–150/ton and disrupt plasticizer supply chains.

 Shandong Changxing Plastic Additives

-Iran 'Combat 3.0' and DOTP Price Volatility: How Strait of Hormuz Tensions Impact Plasticizer Supply Chains - DOTP plasticizer industry blog article cover image
+Iran 'Combat 3.0' & DOTP Price: Strait of Hormuz Impact on Plasticizer Supply - plasticizer industry blog article cover image

-Iran 'Combat 3.0' and DOTP Price Volatility: How Strait of Hormuz Tensions Impact Plasticizer Supply Chains
+Iran 'Combat 3.0' & DOTP Price: Strait of Hormuz Impact on Plasticizer Supply

 On May 22, 2026, Iran's Tasnim News Agency issued a stark warning: the Iranian Armed Forces have prepared a new retaliation plan dubbed "Combat 3.0."
 If attacked, Iran intends to blockade the Bab-el-Mandeb strait with firepower, sever seven undersea internet cables beneath the Strait of Hormuz, and strike Gulf energy infrastructure with next-generation missiles and drones.
 This escalation, confirmed by CCTV International, comes as the U.S. government prepares potential military action.